willowcheng/willowcheng.github.io/_posts/2018-03-18-how-to-add-portfolio-to-shopify-store-part-1.md

 ---
 title: How to Add Portfolio to Shopify Store (Part 1)
-description: Shopify is ready to use for creating products, collections, but it doesn't have portfolio feature comparing with Wordpress.
+description: Shopify is ready to use for creating products, collections, but it doesn’t have portfolio feature comparing with Wordpress.
 I explored extending features from existing theme, and hope this general strategy helps you.
 tag: development
 bilingual: no
 image: /assets/img/pink-and-black-ink.jpg